johnpolacek/free-summer/README.md

 - Hot lava
 - Ramps
 - Parachutes if the car explodes
-- Other cars are damaged
+- Other cars that are damaged

 **Buildings**
 - You can click on a building to park on it